Zoey1102/Covid-and-the-hazards-of-opportunistic-sampling/README.md

 Sharpening this question as follows:

-### what do the daily infection trajectories look like 1 for the 10% (say) of the population with the lowest individual transmission probabilities, and how do they compare to the infection trajectories for the whole population?
+**What do the daily infection trajectories look like for the 10% (say) of the population with the lowest individual transmission probabilities, and how do they compare to the infection trajectories for the whole population?**

 Simulations visualise and reveals the hazards of this opportunistic sampling that may be explained by self-selective bias or biased sampling.